DamoM73/digital-solutions-text/ds_textbook/_build/html/_sources/2_develop/1_design_ui_ux/unit_2.md

 You use elements of visual communication to achieve the principles of visual communication.
 An analogy, if the principle is the cake you want to make, then the elements are the ingredients you use to make it.

 ### Visual Communication Elements
 The elements of visual communication are the building block of UI design.
 By manipulating visual communication elements to implement the principles of visual communication you achieve the desired effect on the UI and, subsequently the UX.
-In other words, the elements of visual communication are the 'how' of what you want top achieve.
+In other words, the elements of visual communication are the **how** of what you want top achieve.

 #### Space
 Space is the area you have to work with.
 It includes space that is empty and space that contains text, images and other design features.
 Different uses of space can create clutter or it can create simplicity.